manteapi/hokusai/hokusai_3d/README.md

 --5.pyramid
 --6.capsule
 --7.torus
-3. Output vector field image
-4. Parameters preset
+2. Add particleContainer to handle different types of fluids/boundaries
-5. Smoke simulation
+3. Smoke simulation
-6. Add profiling functions to get an idea of the requested computational time.
+4. Add profiling functions to get an idea of the requested computational time.
-7. Add exporting tools to standard format such as Disney Particle Format
+5. Add exporting tools to standard format such as Disney Particle Format

 Done
 ----

 1. Basic primitives sampling
-1. Arbitrary boundaries handlling
+2. Arbitrary boundaries handlling
+3. Parameters preset for fluid and boundary particles